Dasding1/Dasding/_daily/Arte.md

 ![[Houghton_Typ_Inc_2121A_-_Durer_Apocalypse_33.png]]

-“Florestan and Euseb are my dual nature, which I like Raro would like to merge into a man” —Robert Schumann
+Florestan and Euseb are my dual nature, which I like Raro would like to merge into a man” —Robert Schumann

 Florestan: Posting and thus network spirituality follows a direct succession of reference devoid of authorship.
 To mischaracterize this is destructive canonization.